ibm-cloud-docs/watsonxdata/manage_access.md

    1. Click **Add**.
 The user is added and assigned the role.

-   1. To change the role that is assigned to a user, complete the following steps:

-      1. Under the **Infrastructure** tab, click the **Display name** of the component in the table.

-      The **Access control** tab for selected component opens.

-      1. Click the overflow menu for the selected user and then select **Change role**.

-      1. In the **Change role** window, select the role from the drop-down list.

-      1. Click **Save**.

-   1. To remove a user for a component, complete the following steps:

-      1. Under the **Infrastructure** tab, click the **Display name** of the component in the table.

-         The **Access control** tab for the selected component opens.

-      1. Click the overflow menu for the selected user and then select **Remove**.

-      1. In the **Confirm removal** window, click **Remove**.

-         The user remains in the **Access control** tab after removing from {{site.data.keyword.Bluemix_notm}} or Cloud Pak for Data.
-You must remove the user manually from the **Access control** tab.
-You might see the user in the **Access control** tab of the engine after confirming the removal.
-It takes up to 20 minutes for the access revoke to be effective for the user and disappear from the tab.
-         {: note}

 1. To provide access to infrastructure components in batches, complete the following steps:

    1. Click **Add access**.
 The Add access to infrastructure components page opens.